eajitesh/Reporting-Solution-on-AWS/README.md

 * AWS ECS/AWS Lambda
 * AWS EC2

+Details can be found on this page: [AWS Services for Reporting ETL Jobs](https://github.com/eajitesh/Reporting-Solution-on-AWS/blob/master/aws_services_schedule_etljobs.md)

 ## AWS Services for Reporting Application

 Following could be different solution approaches for using different AWS services for reporting application:

 * AWS ElasticBeanstalk
 * AWS EC2

+Details can be found on this page: [AWS Services for Reporting Apps](https://github.com/eajitesh/Reporting-Solution-on-AWS/blob/master/aws_services_reporting_apps.md)

 ## Continuous Delivery of Reporting Apps to AWS